Anjaliavv51/SkillSynq/README.md

-# SkillSynq
+# SkillSync

-SkillSynq is a peer-matching platform designed to connect learners and professionals for collaborative learning, group sessions, and knowledge sharing.
+SkillSync is a peer-matching platform designed to connect learners and professionals for collaborative learning, group sessions, and knowledge sharing.
 Built with modern web technologies, it offers a responsive, interactive experience.

 ## Project info